Subaru Stella: Electric version

-Successor
+Continued use of the nameplate

 Due to the 2008 investment of Toyota, the Stella was replaced by a rebadged Daihatsu (a Toyota subsidiary).
 Subaru immediately started selling one rebadged Toyota, the Subaru Dex, but kept making the Stella and some other kei products for a few years longer than initially planned.
 The second-generation Stella (model code LA100) was introduced in Japan on 11 May 2011 and is a rebadged Daihatsu Move.

+The third generation Stella (LA150/160) was introduced in December 2014.
+It was discontinued at the end of June 2023, although sales from stock were set to continue into early 2024.
+Originally, the Stella was scheduled to be replaced by the succeeding (seventh) generation of the Daihatsu Move, but after the scandal involving rigged safety tests at Daihatsu the Stella was withdrawn from the market along with several other Daihatsu models.

+The fourth generation model (LA850) was later introduced in June 2025.